What Is Vicarious Trauma? Causes, Symptoms, And Treatment

 Signs and symptoms of vicarious trauma

 The susceptibility of caregivers to vicarious trauma is often referred to as “the cost of caring” because of its pervasiveness among people in certain professions.
-If you or someone you love works with trauma survivors, it’s important to know and watch for the common signs of vicarious trauma, since it can negatively impact the health and life of the person experiencing it.
+If you or someone you love works with trauma survivors, it’s important to know and watch for the common symptoms of vicarious trauma, since it can negatively impact the health and life of the person experiencing it.
 It can also impact the quality of care that people in these fields are able to provide.
 Common symptoms may include:

 • Feelings of cynicism and hopelessness